Text Link

 Inpatient treatment for eating disorders at Within Health

-At Within Health, although we do not offer inpatient treatment at a facility, we are providing a new form of virtual treatment that exists between PHP and intensive outpatient (IOP) levels of care.
-In general, patients who have been in residential care programs, and return home for a PHP or IOP program, often experience challenges with staying in recovery while in their home environments.
+In general, patients who have been in residential care programs, and return home for a PHP or IOP, often experience challenges with maintaining eating disorder recovery while in their home environments.
 These patients are moving from a recovery-oriented safe space at the facility, to life at home, which can feel very different.
-Within Health has developed a treatment model that addresses this gap in care when it comes to eating disorders.

-Within Health uses virtual technology, such as video calls through our app, to keep in close contact with patients for up to twelve hours per day.
-Our team will sit with you while you’re cooking, eating, moving, or living, as a caring support system, advocating for your success.
-Call our team today to learn more about first steps, and our commitment to creating clinically-superior, individualized care programs for people with eating disorders.
+Using virtual technology, such as video calls through our app, we can keep in close contact with patients for up to twelve hours per day.
+Our team can sit with you while you’re cooking, eating, moving, or living, acting as a caring support system and advocating for your success.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.